robert-baldwin/nixos-config/README.md

 At the top level, `flake.nix` defines sources and `flake.lock` records the versions used.

-The `hosts` directory shared system configuration in `configuration.nix` and shared user configuration `home.nix` for `desktop` and `laptop` hosts.
+The `hosts` directory contains shared system configuration in `configuration.nix` and shared user configuration in `home.nix` for `desktop` and `laptop` hosts.

 Each host (desktop, laptop, etc.) has its own directory and `default.nix` file specifying system configuration specific to the host.
-The user configuration is the same across all hosts.
+The user configuration `home.nix` is the same across all hosts.

-The `modules` directory configurations for installed programs like `hyprland`, `eww`, `git`, and `neovim` among others.
+The `modules` directory configurations for installed programs like `hyprland`, `eww`, `git`, and `neovim` and is referenced by `home.nix`.

 # Updating
 ## Sources